wirbel-at-vdr-portal/using-G7-with-xdrip/ChoosingAlgorithm.md

 - Backfill data = yes.
 In case of temporary missing connection, up to 3 hours of data is filled back into xDrip+.
 - Session stops after 10days.
 If preemptive restart is enabled, may be up to 12 hours more.
 - Factory calibration = yes.
-- Relevant Calibration Graph = no.
-- Clear calibrations = no.
+- no *Relevant Calibration Graph* and no *Clear calibrations*, as they're not needed.

 ## Non-native Algorithm
 - Calibration is done by xDrip+.